 Pebble toys are hand knitted and crocheted by women in a workers’ co-operative in rural Bangladesh.
-Living in the rural areas in very hard work but conditions are generally better than the alternative of working in a sweat shop in a city like Dhaka.
+Living in the rural areas in very hard work.
+However conditions are generally better than the alternative of working in a sweat shop in a city like Dhaka.
 The women work as subsistence farmers and looking after their homes.
 Creating the toys is fitted in around their other responsibilities.
 The work is sociable as the women gather together to knit and crochet and the children and grandmothers join them.
-Best Years are the company who import the toys form Bangladesh.
+Best Years is a company that imports the toys form Bangladesh.
 Here is an exert from their blog about one experience they had when visiting the workers.

 Back in 2012 we visited the Pebble rural centres with Morshed, the CEO of Hathay Bunano.
 As far as Pebble toys is concerned he is the top dog, you don’t get any more senior than that.